 Tactical voting compromises the integrity of the final vote.
 Voters ‘lend’ support to candidates not because of who they are, but because of who they’re not.
 Under FPTP MPs can be elected with far less than 50% support.
 This is not wholly desirable, however, when you consider many of these voters only voted for the winning candidate because they are not quite as bad as the other candidate, you see that the winning candidate can be elected with only moderate (real) local support.

 We know that FPTP leads to many constituencies returning time after time with huge majorities that no amount of tactical voting can ever overturn.
 This renders them effectively inconsequential to the final result with the elections being fought over a range of marginal or swing seats.
-As these seats become more important, the voters of the tactical voters are overpowered.
+As these seats become more important, the ballots of the tactical voters are overpowered.

 There are downsides to PR, but each downside has a reasonable counter argument.
 PR is criticised for giving a platform to more extreme parties to gain a foothold in society.
 Unfortunately, one must remember that if this point is reached they have already received the requisite votes to get there.
 Under FPTP, their progress is halted, but under PR, they can reach office more easily.
 From my perspective, at that point they would need to justify their election and be held accountable.
 As a society we gain more from challenging and defeating their ideas rather than using the electoral system as a convenient barrier.